BekahHW/BekahHW.github.io/_posts/2021-04-03-One Year of Virtual Coffee: lessons from an accidental community creator.md

 > Virtual Coffee is, and always will be, a genuine community of people who value and prioritize supporting one another.
 We know that growth comes at all levels and that no matter what stage of the developer journey you're on, you can teach and learn.

 I have lived through a lot of growth in the last year, because accidentally starting a community during a pandemic can force that on you.
-I learned a lot about myself, and a lot about community, and I'm sharing this because a lot of that time was incredibly fulfilling and a lot of that time was lonely; and I've had a hard time finding people who are talking about the three Ls: learning, lonliness, and lovliness.
+I learned a lot about myself, and a lot about community, and I'm sharing this because a lot of that time was incredibly fulfilling and a lot of that time was lonely; and I've had a hard time finding people who are talking about the three Ls: learning, loneliness, and loveliness.

 ## Learning
 ### What I've learned